 I have consistently been an inconsistent reader throughout my life.
 I go through phases where I read every day and phases where I don’t read for months on end.
 So this list comes with no guarantees.

-- Nowhere Near First by Cory Reese (September 2020-in process)
+- Nowhere Near First by Cory Reese (September 2020)

 - Breathe by James Nestor (August 2020-September 2020)

 - The Room Where It Happened by John Bolton (June-August 2020), quit approximately 350 pages in.

 - Both Feet on the Ground by Marshall Ulrich (July 2020)

 - Why Buddhism is True by Robert Wright (July 2020)

 - Running on Empty by Marshall Ulrich (June 2020)